k3s-io/docs/docs/security/self-assessment.md

 **Remediation:**
 Edit the Controller Manager pod specification file /etc/kubernetes/manifests/kube-controller-manager.yaml on the control plane node and set the --service-account-private-key-file parameter to the private key file for service accounts.
---service-account-private-key-file=<filename>
+For example, `--service-account-private-key-file=<filename>`.

 **Audit:**